xin-huang/SeleDiff/README.md

-# SelectionDiff
+# SeleDiff

 ## Introduction
-- `SelectionDiff.jar` is implemented with a probabilistic method for testing and estimating selection differences between populations<sup>1</sup>.
+- `SeleDiff.jar` is implemented with a probabilistic method for testing and estimating selection differences between populations<sup>1</sup>.
 - If you have any problem, please feel free to contact huangxin@picb.ac.cn.

 ## Usage
-- To use `SelectionDiff.jar`, you should have [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) first.
+- To use `SeleDiff.jar`, you should have [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) first.
-- Once you have Java SE Runtime Environment 8, then you can run `SelectionDiff.jar` in the command line.
+- Once you have Java SE Runtime Environment 8, then you can run `SeleDiff.jar` in the command line.

-		java -jar SelectionDiff.jar
+		java -jar SeleDiff.jar

 	This will show help information to help you run `SelectionDiff.jar`.
 The help information is as follow.